-- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence this includes pupils aged 16 and above who can legally consent to sexual activity.
-The school will also recognise that pupils may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.
+- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence

-The school will recognise that CSE can occur over time or be a one-off occurrence, and may happen without the pupil's immediate knowledge, e.g. through others sharing videos or images of them on social media.
-The school will recognise that CSE can affect any pupil who has been coerced into engaging in sexual activities, even if the activity appears consensual;
+The school will recognise that CSE can occur over time or be a one-off occurrence, and may happen without the student's immediate knowledge, e.g. through others sharing videos or images of them on social media.
+The school will recognise that CSE can affect any student who has been coerced into engaging in sexual activities, even if the activity appears consensual; this includes students aged 16 and above who can legally consent to sexual activity.
+The school will also recognise that students may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.

-School staff will be aware of the key indicators that a pupil is the victim of CSE, including:
+School staff will be aware of the key indicators that a student is the victim of CSE, including: